Industry Networking: How To Get Your Next Gig

 When I started touring I couldn’t understand how people could “live” in LA, or NYC or London when they were spending very little time at home.

-And perhaps this might be why in the US a lot of touring crew have moved to cities like Nashville, or Phoenix, where you have a guaranteed number of shows flowing through your city, while keeping the cost of living low enough and where the low season is still warmer than some of the spots up north, or so I can imagine.
+And perhaps this might be why in the US a lot of touring crew have moved to cities like Nashville, or Phoenix.
+In these place you have a guaranteed number of shows flowing through your city, while keeping the cost of living low enough.
+Where the low season is still warmer than some of the spots up north, or so I can imagine.

 Looking back, maybe the wisest thing for my career would’ve been to stay in Manchester working as local crew and in local venues and trying to network during my younger years.
 And moved back to the south of Spain once I had enough contacts and was better established in the industry, and networking was less urgent, however, I don’t regret the choices made.